 Use of any benzodiazepine at screening or throughout the study.

 Use of THC or CBD-containing product within three months of Screening Visit or during the study.

 Change in pharmacologic or non-pharmacologic intervention during the course of the study.

 Any skin disease or condition including eczema, psoriasis, melanoma, acne, contact dermatitis, scarring, imperfections, lesions, tattoos, or discoloration that may affect treatment application, application site assessments or absorption of the trial drug.

-Patient is using the following AEDs: clobazam, phenobarbital, ethosuximide, felbamate or vigabatrin.
+Patient is using the following ASMs: clobazam, phenobarbital, ethosuximide, felbamate or vigabatrin.

 Patients has an advanced, severe or unstable disease that may interfere with the study outcome evaluations.